 On 29th September, Rohan pays ₹50,000 to Seema.
 This legal instrument ensures trust and clarity in trade.

-What Are the Key Features of a Bill of Exchange?
+Read More – What is a Bill of Exchange?

 Bill of Exchange: Key Features